United States Colored Troops: Numbers of colored troops by state, North and South

-Postbellum
+Postwar

 The USCT was disbanded in the fall of 1865.
 In 1867, the Regular Army was set at ten regiments of cavalry and 45 regiments of infantry.
-The Army was authorized to raise two regiments of black cavalry (the 9th and 10th (Colored) Cavalry) and four regiments of black infantry (the 38th, 39th, 40th, and 41st (Colored) Infantry), who were mostly drawn from USCT veterans.
+The Army was authorized to raise two regiments of black cavalry (the 9th and 10th Cavalry) and four regiments of black infantry (the 38th, 39th, 40th, and 41st Infantry), who were mostly drawn from USCT veterans.
 The first draft of the bill that the House Committee on Military Affairs sent to the full chamber on March 7, 1866, did not include a provision for regiments of black cavalry; however, this provision was added by Senator Benjamin Wade prior to the bill's passing.
 In 1869 the Regular Army was kept at ten regiments of cavalry but cut to 25 regiments of Infantry, reducing the black complement to two regiments (the 24th and 25th (Colored) Infantry).

 The two black infantry regiments represented 10 percent of the size of all twenty-five infantry regiments.
 Similarly, the black cavalry units represented 20 percent of the size of all ten cavalry regiments.

 From 1870 to 1898 the strength of the US Army totaled 25,000 service members with black soldiers maintaining their 10 percent representation.
-USCT soldiers fought in the Indian Wars in the American West, where they became known as the Buffalo Soldiers, thus nicknamed by Native Americans who compared their hair to the curly fur of bison.
+USCT soldiers fought in the Indian Wars in the American West, where they became known as the Buffalo Soldiers, reportedly nicknamed by Native Americans who compared their hair to the curly fur of bison.

 Awards

 US Medal of Honor

-Sixteen African-American USCT soldiers earned the Medal of Honor, the nation's highest award, for service in the war:
+Eighteen African-American USCT soldiers earned the Medal of Honor, the nation's highest award, for service in the war: